rush-db/rushdb/docs/docs/rest-api/properties.md

 # Properties API

 RushDB provides a powerful Properties API that enables you to manage the properties associated with your records.
-This API allows you to list, retrieve, create, update, and delete properties, as well as manage property values.
+This API allows you to find, retrieve, create, update, and delete properties, as well as manage property values.

 ## Overview